Equestrian statues, an inventory

 A book is nice, but a website has its own attractiveness.
 This medium is much more flexible.
 The information can be updated on a daily basis and is available to all who are interested in art and history.

-Sculptures of the combination man and horse, not meeting these requirements, are classified as equestrian sculptures and are stated om this site in italic.
-Quite a number of these sculptures are noteworthy works of art, reason enough to pay specific attention to a number of them.
+As a matter of fact the number also depends on the definition of an equestrian statue.
+The criteria I applied and some observations with respect to them, can be found under the heading ‘The book’ in the chapter ‘Statue or sculpture?’.
+Combinations of man and horse, not meeting the requirements mentioned in this chapter, are classified as equestrian sculptures and are stated on this site in italic.
+Quite a number of these sculptures are remarkable works of art.
+Reason enough to pay specific attention to a number of them.
 I have listed the most noteworthy under the heading ‘The sculptures’.

 Over the years I have travelled across more than 50 countries, seen and photographed about two thirds of the statues known to me.
-These pictures as well as a description of the statue or sculpture can be found on this website by clicking the appropriate item in the lists.
-All pictures are made by undersigned.
-Starting in 2018 I also show pictures made by others of the statues that I have not yet seen in person.
-In those cases the name of the photographer is mentioned.
+A selection of the pictures made by me are published on this site.
+Of the statues and sculptures that I have not (yet) seen in person, I have looked for pictures made by others, free of rights.
+If known I have mentioned the name of the photographer.

 The ambition of the website is to give an as complete picture as possible of all equestrian statues and remarkable equestrian sculptures in this world, acknowledging at the same time that the lists on this site are not yet complete.
 It is also therefore that I would appreciate it to receive comments, additional information etc. You can give your comments under ‘Contact’.